isaini1012/BIOE23-Final-Project/README.md

 - Cesar Sotero

 Acknowledgments:
-- This project was developed as part of the bioengineering graduate course Computation and Modeling in Interdisciplinary Sciences and Engineering at University of Califonia Merced.
+- This project was developed as part of the bioengineering graduate course Computation and Modeling in Interdisciplinary Sciences and Engineering (BIOE 230) at University of Califonia Merced.
 - Special thanks to Dr. Kinjal Dasbiswas for guidance and support.

 ---